 For the box opening scene at York, in the morning and a lot of the day, I felt nervous because I knew I was going to be seeing these photographs for the first time.
 We set up two or three cameras, almost like a television shooting setup, similar to what we did for Pumpkin Movie.
 It was a way to capture all angles so that you don’t have to go back and reshoot anything, so it can all be live.

 Once we started rolling, I walked into the scene with the box.
 Devan put headphones in, and he just checked out because he wanted to give me full emotional space.
 I went through the box in real time.
-We filmed that shot for about 45 minutes, and I just looked at everything and let whatever came up come up.
-We shot a few inserts after that, but we didn’t redo any shots.
-We didn’t punch in for a closeup or anything; it was all done in that one [setup].
+We filmed that shot for about 45 minutes.
+I just looked at everything and let whatever came up come up.
+We shot a few inserts after that, but we didn’t redo any shots or punch in for a closeup or anything; it was all done in that one [setup].
 We did a similar setup for most of the film; we just wanted to capture the actual emotion.